 For more information about CLA-Philadelphia, click here.

-Tom is our inaugural Regional Director in St. Louis.
+Tom is our inaugural Regional Coordinator in St. Louis.
 Tom is involved with the Ignatian Volunteer Corps in St. Louis, is a long-time board member of Loyola Academy ( the Jesuit nativity school in St. Louis), and serves on the Mission & Identity committee at St. Louis University High School.
 He is also a founding board member of the L’Arche community in St. Louis.
 Tom remains involved in the business he has owned for 25 years, a print and communications company.
 He holds a BA in philosophy from Santa Clara University, a law degree from St. Louis University, an MA in theology and a certificate in spiritual direction from Aquinas Institute.
 Tom taught at two Jesuit high schools immediately after graduating from college: Jesuit High in Sacramento, CA, and DeSmet Jesuit High School in St. Louis.
 Tom has been married to his wife, Dale, for thirty-five years and has four young adult children.

 For more information about CLA-St. Louis, click here.

 Kevin, a former Jesuit, is a faculty member in the Religious Studies department at Georgetown Prep where he spearheaded the schools efforts in the Dominican Republic through the Somos Amigos program.Kevin holds two Masters degrees from Loyola University of Chicago and lived in East Asia for eighteen years.

 For more information about CLA-Washington, DC, click here.

 Click here for more information about CLA affiliate programs.

 Carrie has been in the health care industry for over twenty years.
 She is a certified leadership coach and has worked with clients from many types of organizations including non-profits, government agencies, start-ups and Fortune 500 companies.
 Additionally, she has served as a formation coach for a large, Catholic healthcare company in the Midwest.